nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

       Hello world from nrf54h20dk/nrf54h20/cpuapp

 .. note::
-   If no output is shown when using nRF Serial Terminal, select a different serial port in the terminal application.
+   If no output appears when using nRF Serial Terminal, select a different serial port in the terminal application.

 For more information on how logging works in the |NCS|, consult the :ref:`ug_logging` and :ref:`zephyr:logging_api` documentation pages.